Follow our cybersecurity analyst curriculum

 You are now ready to excel!

-By the end of this course, participants will be able to:
+At the end of this training, participants will be able to:

-• Use monitoring, detection, and incident response tools.
+• Use monitoring, detection and incident response tools.

-Who is this course for?
+Who is this training for?

 Prerequisites